Adjustment of Status to Permanent Residence

 Savannah, Georgia Immigration Attorneys

-Someone who is in the United States on a nonimmigrant visa, and who desires to live permanently in the United States, will need to file an application to adjust status to permanent residence.
+Anyone in the United States on a nonimmigrant visa who desires to acquire permanent residence in the United States, will need to file an application to adjust status to permanent residence.
 An adjustment of status (AOS) is the process of changing from a nonimmigrant visa to lawful permanent resident status (often referred to as a green card).
-The general qualifications for an adjustment of status are that:

-- the applicant be lawfully present in the United States,
+- he or she has been lawfully present in the United States,

 - a visa number must be immediately available at the time of filing,